Best Canning Kits for Long-Term Food Storage

 4. Jars – You’ll need jars in your preferred size (usually pint or quart) with new lids.

-5. Canning Pot – Whether you are pressure canning or water bath, you’ll need a pot that matches your canning method.
+5. Canning Pot – Whether you are pressure canning or water bath canning, you’ll need a pot that matches your canning method.

-Bonus: a jar funnel can keep you from making messes filling your jars but isn’t completely necessary.
+Expert Tip: A jar funnel can keep you from making messes filling your jars, but it isn’t completely necessary.

 Canning Method